SEARCH MIT MANAGEMENT

 Have you launched a startup and want to present it to the MIT Sloan alumni community?

-Hosted by the Office of External Relations and the Martin Trust Center for MIT Entrepreneurship, the MIT Sloan Innovation Showcase is a forum for alumni to present new business ventures to an audience of Reunion alumni and guests.
+Hosted by the Office of External Relations and the Martin Trust Center for MIT Entrepreneurship, the MIT Sloan Innovation Showcase: Beaver Tank is a forum for alumni to present new business ventures to an audience of Reunion alumni and guests.

-How it works: Each entrepreneur is given 60 seconds to succinctly deliver the critical differentiating elements of their company/startup.
-Presenters will have the opportunity to talk further about their business concepts at an open house following the program.
+How it works: Each entrepreneur is given 3 minutes and up to 3 slides to pitch the critical differentiating elements of their company/startup/idea.
+After each presentation, the emcee will encourage the audience to provide live feedback using their mobile devices which will be projected live on the screen!
+After the showcase concludes, presenters will have the opportunity to talk further about their business concepts at an open house following the program.
 Each presenter will have a table for product displays, information, and the opportunity to make connections with the MIT Sloan alumni community.

 Application deadline is Friday, May 4, 2018.